alejandroq/AWS-Go-Lambas-Behind-ALB/README.md

 Cloud operation costs and possible savings may not be worth the effort for mid-to-large sized companies, however for hobbyists and small business' such savings can be highly valuable.

-An article to read: [https://serverless-training.com/articles/save-money-by-replacing-api-gateway-with-application-load-balancer/](https://serverless-training.com/articles/save-money-by-replacing-api-gateway-with-application-load-balancer/).
+An article to read on a comparison of costs: [https://serverless-training.com/articles/save-money-by-replacing-api-gateway-with-application-load-balancer/](https://serverless-training.com/articles/save-money-by-replacing-api-gateway-with-application-load-balancer/).

 A secondary goal is to establish a quick baseline to get started with ATDD via `godog`.
 See integration testing below.